menus12/DAwR-2023-final-project/README.md

 In Russia there are different levels for local WorldSkills competitions:

-- Regional competitions across number of colleges
+- Regional competitions among regional colleges
-- National competitions across regions
+- National competitions among regions
 - University competitions for students of given university
 - National inter-university competitions
-- HiTech competition across employees of companies in industrial sector
+- HiTech competition among employees of companies in industrial sector
-- DigitalSkills competition across college students, university students and employees companies in IT sector
+- DigitalSkills competition among college students, university students and employees companies in IT sector

 So there may be a case where a given competitor participates in a sequence of competitions at different levels (e.g. Regional, National, HiTech, DigitalSkills) or may be a guest competitor in other regional competitions (usually when preparing for National).
 It's reasonable to assume that the average score of such a competitor should improve each time he/she participates in the next competition.